 Huygens recently expanded in 2021, and through a collaboration with the Detox Market, it made its debut in the US and Canada.
 The Detox Market is a well-known innovator in the field of clean beauty, making it the perfect venue for Huygens to spread awareness of its bio-organic goods.

-Huygens as a sustainable french brand continues to have a strong commitment to ethics and sustainability.
+Huygens as a sustainable French brand continues to have a strong commitment to ethics and sustainability.
 Their goods are produced in France utilizing bio-organic materials, which guarantees that they uphold the highest standards of quality.
 It also employs recyclable packaging, follows vegan ethics, and abstains from animal testing.
-The brand demonstrates its commitment to reducing its environmental effect and fostering social responsibility by placing such a high emphasis on these principles.
+The brand demonstrates its commitment to reducing its environmental effects and fostering social responsibility by placing such a high emphasis on these principles.
 Their philosophy is based on the notion that “nature is our essence.”

 Rouje, Sezane, Officine Universelle Buly 1803, and Huygens are four sustainable French brands that perfectly combine fashion, sustainability, and social responsibility.
 They have won the hearts of fashion and beauty fans all over the world with their dedication to creating high-quality, timeless pieces and products.
 These companies show that fashion and beauty can coexist with having a positive influence on society and the environment by prioritizing ethical methods, backing charity causes, and encouraging eco-friendly manufacturing.